IBM-Bluemix-Docs/compare-and-comply/alerts.md

   1. Obtain or create the WebHook for the Slack channel.
 See the [Slack documentation for WebHooks ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://get.slack.help/hc/en-us/articles/115005265063-Incoming-WebHooks-for-Slack){: new_window} for details.

-  1. Open the `monitoring-prometheus-alertmanager` ConfigMap in the ConfigMap editor as described in [Adding alert notifications ](#create-notification-receiver).
+  1. Open the `monitoring-prometheus-alertmanager` ConfigMap in the ConfigMap editor as described in [Adding alert notifications](#create-notification-receiver).

   1. Update the `data` object in the ConfigMap as follows:
     ```